Sign in

 What to expect: They already have your style guide in hand, but your advertising design partner will request more information through a call or input doc.
 For example, if you need email templates, they’ll want to know what types of campaigns you’re running.

-While considering the costs of a branding package, it's helpful to have a tool for estimating your specific design expenses.
+While considering a branding package cost, it's helpful to have a tool for estimating your specific design expenses.
 Use this design cost calculator to get a tailored estimate, ensuring you budget effectively for your branding needs.

 You want to make sure you’re investing your budget wisely.
 This is why we include a dedicated design team and project manager with our brand design package.
-As new needs come up, you’re not waiting on getting a new designer up to speed on your brand.
+As new needs come up, you’re not waiting to get a new designer up to speed on your brand.

-A good design company can deliver any other assets you need to launch or refresh your brand.
-After developing your core brand identity design, they’ll have the competitive insights and brand guidelines to nail any other visual assets you need.
+A good branding company can deliver any other assets you need to launch or refresh a business' brand.
+After developing or readapting your core brand identity design, they’ll have the competitive insights and brand guidelines to nail any other visual assets you need.

 When you're approaching a potential design partner, remember to: